centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/discovery/hosts-discovery.md

    - The **plus** icon means the host does not exist yet and will be created.
    - The **arrow** icon means the host already exists and its configuration will be updated.
+   > Note that all the **Property** mappers are not taken into account during the update process.

 2. Select the hosts you want to add to the list of monitored hosts and click the **Save** button.
 Then click the **Back** button to return to the **Discovery** page.